soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_harmonisation.md

 ## Overview and Scope

-The component harmonizes the content as imported by the [Harvester and Harmonization component](./ingestion.md).
+The component harmonizes the content as imported by the [Harvester component](./ingestion.md).
 A database is populated with the harmonised metadata content.

 ## Key Features